tajpouria/aws-solutions-architect-hands-on/README.md

 - [✓] Create 2 A records using GeoLocation routing policy, One to map the requests originated from north America continent, to an instance within us-north1, and the other one as the default response.
 - [✓] Create 3 Health Check for 3 distinct instances.
 Create 3 A records using Multi Value routing policy, and them with previously configured Health Checks.

+Elastic Beanstalk

+- [] Deploy a sample application on a single instance using Beanstalk.

 S3

+- [] Create a S3 bucket, create a folder in it, and upload a file into that folder.
+- [] Enable Versioning on a bucket, version an object, and mark an object as deleted.
+- [] Upload two objects with SSE enabled, and use both KMS and S3 keys.
+Enable default SSE and upload another object.

 ## Resources